New Zealand

 Other old NZ television jingles

-There are a large number of them at Stottie's Old NZ Ads page
+There are a large number of them at this archive copy of Stottie's Old NZ Ads page

 Here are a couple of them.
 Memorable visuals, clever words, but they don't tell us as much about ourselves as the Chesdale song though.